Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: OPTIMIZATION FRAMEWORK

 \subsubsection{Greedy heuristics method}

 Using a greedy heuristic approach can help to reduce the complexity of the minimum set cover problem.
-This method starts with the mission scenario points that require coverage $x_n$ and the UAV's fuel capacity $F$ as the inputs, as an output we aim of determining the minimum number of mission points that can serve as refueling stops $x_r$ to cover the entire mission points $x_n$.
-In other words, given a set of mission points $X = \{x_1,x_2,...,x_n\}$\, the goal is to identify a subset $X_r = \{x_1,x_2,...,x_r\}$ that has the least number of elements to act as refueling stops to cover the entire scenario.
-The greedy algorithm selects the initial point as the first refueling stop and then sequentially adds the mission points that cover the greatest number of other mission points to the refueling stop set until all points are covered.
+Beginning with a set of mission points $\mathcal{M}$\, that require coverage and considering the UAV's fuel capacity $f^a$ as key inputs, the objective is to ascertain the smallest possible subset $\mathcal{M}_r $ of $\mathcal{M}$ that can act as refueling stops, to ensure coverage of the entire mission scenario.
+The greedy algorithm selects the initial depot point $m_0$ as the first refueling stop $m^r_0$ and then sequentially adds the mission points that cover the greatest number of other uncovered mission points to the refueling stop set $\mathcal{M}_r$ until all points are covered.

 Although the greedy heuristic can produce an optimal result for a minimum set cover problem quickly, there is possibility of multiple optimal solutions for a given scenario.
 Since we are implementing a bilevel optimization framework, it is essential to consider all the other optimal solutions of the outer level algorithm.
 As it is not possible to acquire all optimal solutions using the greedy heuristic, we employed the constraint programming method.
-This approach can rapidly generate multiple optimal results, if any are present.
+This approach can rapidly generate multiple optimal results, if present.
 Also, the greedy method may result into locally optimal solution which can be overcome through an alternate constraint programming formulation of the minimum set cover problem.